Murder of Harry Collinson: Trial

 Dryden was tried at Newcastle upon Tyne Crown Court convened in the Moot Hall in March 1992, charged with murder; the attempted murder of Belmont, Campbell and council solicitor Michael Dunston; and an alternative charge of wounding Belmont and Campbell with intent to cause grievous bodily harm.
 Dryden entered pleas of not guilty to all charges on the grounds of diminished responsibility.
-After 13 days of evidence, the jury took just two hours of deliberation before finding Dryden guilty of Collinson's murder, guilty of the attempted murder of Dunston, and guilty of wounding Belmont and Campbell.
+After thirteen days of evidence, the jury took just two hours of deliberation before finding Dryden guilty of Collinson's murder, guilty of the attempted murder of Dunston, and guilty of wounding Belmont and Campbell.
 Dryden was sentenced to life imprisonment for the murder, life imprisonment for the attempted murder and two terms of seven years for the woundings, all to be served concurrently.
 Mrs Justice Ebsworth, sentencing, said: "The state of your mind on June 20 was abnormal, but not abnormal to the extent of diminishing your responsibility for what you did...
 You are a dangerous man."

 Dryden's appeal against his conviction was dismissed in February 1994.
 He also made four applications for parole, all of which were rejected as he showed no remorse for his crimes.
 While incarcerated, Dryden maintained that he had been the victim of a high-level Masonic conspiracy, and that Collinson had been a golfing partner of the Chief Constable of Durham Constabulary—despite Collinson being neither a Freemason nor a golfer.
 Described as "increasingly divorced from reality", Dryden also claimed that the prison authorities were attempting to poison him.

-Dryden released from prison
+Release

 In 2017, Dryden suffered a severe stroke and was released from prison on compassionate grounds, to be cared for in a residential care home.
 Collinson's brother said: "Personally, I couldn’t bloody care less what happens to Albert Dryden.
 If he dies slowly, that's good.
 I'll be very happy about that.
 He never showed one bit of remorse in all the 26 years he has been in prison.
 He still tried to justify his actions.
 If the police had done their job properly, my brother wouldn't have been killed and Albert Dryden wouldn't have spent all this time in prison."
 Dryden died on 15 September 2018 aged 78 in a care home following his prison release.

+In popular culture

+The 1992 album Bombed Out by Northeastern punk band the Angelic Upstarts included the song "Albert's Got a Gun".

+Death on a Summer's Day (John Hunt Publishing, 2006) by former police officer David Blackie recalls the incident as witnessed by him on the day.